-Riverfront Park Soundwalk is a site-specific, 20-minute artist audio walking tour for mobile phone by sound artist Andrea Williams that was first launched for the public by the Rensselaer County Historical Society in 2016 with the Troy Waterways Project exhibit.
+Riverfront Park Soundwalk is a site-specific, 20-minute artist audio walking tour for mobile phone by sound artist Andrea Williams that was first launched for the public by the Hart-Cluett Museum in 2016 (at the time known as the Rensselaer County Historical Society) as part of her Troy Waterways Project exhibit.

 At the end of the Riverfront Park Soundwalk, participants can share a dialogue together on their personal connection with the river or other local waterways and visions of the future of the Hudson River in Troy.
-Feedback from participants became a part of Williams' RPI Ph.D. dissertation, "Soundwalking: Creating Stewardship for Local Waterways" that was published in 2018 along with an article published as part of the Invisible Places 2017 conference here (pg.
+Feedback from numerous participant groups became a part of Williams' RPI Ph.D. dissertation, "Soundwalking: Creating Stewardship for Local Waterways" that was published in 2018 along with an article published as part of the Invisible Places: Sound, Urbanism, and a Sense of Place 2017 conference in Azores, Portugal here (pg.
 143).
-Your feedback on the soundwalk is welcomed; please send feedback to her email address here.
+Her ethnographic methodology of connection and placemaking has been implemented in other soundwalks at various international conferences.
+Your feedback on the Riverfront Park Soundwalk is welcomed; please send feedback to her email address here.

 One can experience the artist audio walking tour by starting at the stairwell at 275 River St. in Troy, NY.
 Or there is a wheelchair accessible entrance at River St. and Fulton St. and start at prompt number 3.
 The above map and the numbered prompts below help guide you through the soundwalk.
 Click on the blue arrow to begin the next prompt.
 The Riverfront Park Soundwalk is meant to be taken at a meditative pace.